 Dimensions Variable (DV) is a nonprofit led by artists committed to the education, presentation, and support of contemporary art in Miami.
-Through a supportive community, DV provides studios, curates exhibitions, produces external projects, publishes content, hosts discussions, develops education, and organizes events that engage the community and support challenging and experimental art practices.
+Through a supportive community, DV provides studios, curates exhibitions, produces external projects, manages art acquisitions, publishes content, hosts discussions, develops education, organizes events that engage the community, and supports challenging and experimental art practices.

 Thomas H. Brown

 Sara Michelle Rupert

 Leyden Rodriguez-Casanova (Co-founder)

 Dimensions Variable (DV) was founded in 2009 by artists Frances Trombly and Leyden Rodriguez-Casanova.
 After sharing a studio donated by Craig Robins of Dacra in the Miami Design District, Frances and Leyden decided to open an official project space named after a short-lived blog they created a year before called Dimensions Variable.
 They designated the front area of their studio space as a small gallery and started inviting artists to produce site-specific projects.
 On September 8, 2009, DV opening its first project—a two-person exhibition titled Build-up with Shane Aslan Selzer and Tom Scicluna.